vegito2002/Better-Diff/README.md

    }
 ```
 This result does not explain the correct bracket pairing.
+### Multi-file Referencing
-* **Multi-file Referencing**: as the *Multi* in the project name.
+As the *Multi* in the project name.
 We try to integrate out algorithm into a more niche domain to provide better functionality.
 Consider such a scenario:

 <img src="https://www.dropbox.com/s/pni6ojruwl4nn25/Screenshot%202018-02-19%2019.03.13.png?raw=1" width="300">

 Each node stands for a single text file.
 And there are inheritance relationships in between files, in that some files result from direct modification from its parent.
 This file itself can derive more files futher.
 Within a folder containing such files, our **objective** is to find the most likely parent of this file.
 We then find in this most likely parent for each of the child file's paragraph.

+### Side Note: Motivation
 This is a feature suggested by our Professor.
 When you have to consantly modify some document, and also have to maintain all the slightly different but hierarchically versions, you occasionally forget the modification order and relation between different versions.
 Each version might serve a specific purpose or is oriented to a certain client, amongst possibly thousands.
 Let's say you had client A with version 1 before, and B with 2, who had a certain relationship with A. Now suppose you again have to provide some version to person C, who you know has relation with A similar to that of B with A. Naturally you want to provide something similar to version 2 to C, but with proper modification like that made from 1 to 2.
 If you happen to forget the conceptual relationship you previously know by heart between A and B, that is, you have ver2, you know B, but you forgot about A, you just know there was somebody like that based on version of whom ver2 came from.
 Even though you have thousands of clients to deal with, having version 2 alone is enough for you to pinpoint version 1 and inspire you on how to modify ver1 to get ver3 to C.
 We analyzed this use case and provided a solution with visual interface.